-Set forth below are certain disclosures related to executive compensation and company performance using selected financial performance measures required by the SEC.
+As required by Item 402(v) of Regulation S-K ("Item 402(v)"), the Company is providing the following information regarding the relationship between the executive compensation actually paid by the Company and the financial performance of the Company using selected financial performance measures over the applicable time period of the disclosure, calculated in a manner consistent with Item 402(v).
 Please refer to our "Compensation Discussion and Analysis" section for a discussion of the Company's executive compensation policies and programs and an explanation of how executive compensation decisions are made at First Advantage.